If your organisation is to successfully tackle cyber security risks, you need to know what to look out for.

 However, pretexters contact victims by phone as well as by email, and rather than duplicating a legitimate organisation’s website, they simply request that the target send them their financial details.

 Once they have that information, the crooks can commit fraud, sell the data or contact a third party (such the victim’s bank or a supplier that the victim’s employer works with) requesting information about their account history.

 Breaches don’t have to be caused by someone acting maliciously.
-Verizon found that almost one in five incidents was the result of a mistake made by an employee.
+Verizon found that more than one in five incidents was the result of a mistake made by an employee.